 God’s wish has not come true.
 There are dozens, if not hundreds of translations of the Bible.
 Every denomination and sect seems to have its own translation of the Bible.
 There are innumerable versions of Biblical doctrines.
 There appears to be a consensus on God’s Trinity because the two largest denominations, Catholics and Protestants, believe so.
 When we go into details, the differences come to light.
 The differences have led to wars, for instance, the so-called 30–year war between the Catholics and the Protestants in the 17th century.
 Both have, of course, separately persecuted believers in their respective circles.

-The following observation is essential: When the doctrine of the Triune God required 300 to 400 years to develop, why didn’t Christ make it clear and teach his Apostles God to be triune?
+The following observation is essential: The doctrine of the Triune God required 300 to 400 years to develop, why didn’t Christ make it clear and teach his Apostles God to be triune?